Charlie Jones (American football, born 1998)

-Charlie Jones (born October 29, 1998) is an American football wide receiver for Purdue University.
-He previously played college football for the University at Buffalo and the University of Iowa.
-In 2022, he was named as an All-American.
+Charlie Jones (born October 29, 1998) is an American professional football wide receiver and return specialist for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Buffalo Bulls, Iowa Hawkeyes, and Purdue Boilermakers.
+Jones was an All-American with Purdue in 2022, and was selected by the Bengals in the 2023 NFL draft.

-Early life and high school
+Early life

 Jones grew up in Deerfield, Illinois and attended Deerfield High School.
 He committed to play college football at Buffalo over offers from Ball State, Bowling Green, North Dakota State, Northern Illinois, Western Michigan, and Wyoming.

 College career

 Buffalo

 Jones began his collegiate career at Buffalo.
 He redshirted his true freshman season.
 As a redshirt freshman, Jones caught 18 passes for 395 yards and three touchdowns and returned 15 kickoffs for 289 yards.
-After the season, he transferred to Iowa.
+Jones said he "liked it at Buffalo" where he "got to learn a lot as a young player" but, after star players Tyree Jackson, Anthony Johnson and K. J. Osborn either declared for the NFL draft or transferred, Jones also entered the transfer portal.
+He felt he could "play against the best of the best" and expected to receive scholarship offers from more prestigious programs but received none.
+Nonetheless, he chose to transfer to Iowa where he felt "walk-ons traditionally get a fair chance."

 Iowa

 Jones joined the Iowa Hawkeyes as a walk-on and sat out his first season at Iowa due to NCAA transfer rules.
 He entered his first season at Iowa as the team's primary punt returner.
 Jones finished the 2020 season with 21 punt returns for 221 yards and one touchdown and was named second team All-Big Ten Conference as a returner by the league's coaches.
 He was also awarded a scholarship during the season.
 As a redshirt senior, Jones was named first team All-Big Ten and the Rodgers-Dwight Return Specialist of the Year after he returned 37 punts for 285 yards and also returned 25 kickoffs for 635 yards and one touchdown.
 He was also a starter at receiver for the Hawkeyes and had 21 receptions for 323 yards and three touchdowns.
 After the season, Jones entered the NCAA transfer portal.